 Whatever the cause of the injury, if you have suffered any type of burn that you feel justifies legal recourse, then Adam can sit down and talk with you about your options.
 Your recovery is most important and he will work tirelessly to ensure you can do so comfortably.

-Questions About Filing a Burn Injury Lawsuit?
+Questions About Filing a Philadelphia Burn Injury Lawsuit?
 Contact Us for a Free Consultation